vitalykoltov/hashicorp-assignment/terraform-getting-started.md

 ## Provision the NGINX server in a Docker container

-Provision the NGINX server in a Docker containerusing the following command:
+Provision the NGINX server in a Docker containerusing.
+Type \terraform apply` and press ENTER:

 ```
 $terraform apply
 ```
 When prompted to continue due to warning for using deprecated attribute "latest", type `yes`:
+Terraform will provision the latest version of an NGNIX webeserver running in a Docker container.

 ```